ab77/netflix-proxy/README.md

 * NBC Sports and potentially many [more](https://github.com/ab77/netflix-proxy/blob/data/conf/zones.override)

 # Instructions
 The following paragraphs show how to get this solution up and running with a few different Cloud providers I've tried so far.
+These are all based on the assumption that access to the US region access is desired.
+If a different region is required (e.g. France), HE tunnel broker can not be used, as HE's entire network appears to be [geo-located](https://www.maxmind.com/en/geoip-demo) in the US.
+Instead, you could try to find a small hosting provider in the desired region and install with native IPv6 (or even just IPv4) instead of tunnel.
+To do this, run the build normally, but omit all parameters to `build.sh`.

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/digitalocean.png)](https://m.do.co/c/937b01397c94)